premkrrajbhar/taco-project/README.md

 ## Description

-This project includes three HTML documents
+This project includes three HTML documents and one CSS document

 1. **index.html** : The Home page for the "Little Taco Shop" that includes:
 - A header with a navigation links.